VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > describes a journey, so some of the design decisions and
 > implementation details change in later steps in the journey.
 These
 > changes are described in subsequent chapters.

+Future plans for enhancements to this bounded context include support for wait listing, whereby requests for seats are placed on a wait-list if there are not sufficient seats available and enabling the Business Customer to set various types of discount for seat types.

 ## Working Definitions for this Chapter